This post probably contains affiliate links. The full disclosure policy is pretty boring, but you can see it here

 It started a few weeks ago I went out to breakfast with my oldest two kids and ordered a Belgian waffle with strawberries (and a Toffee Crunch Latte).

 We haven’t made a purchase yet, but here are some waffle makers I found that look promising.
 They each serve a slightly different purpose, depending on your needs.

-This Cuisinart Belgian waffle iron maker includes both Belgian waffle plates and pancake plates (although with the pancake plates, you cannot adjust the size of the pancakes.
+This Cuisinart Belgian waffle iron includes both Belgian waffle plates and pancake plates.
+(Note that if you use the pancake plates, you cannot adjust the size of your pancakes.)
 The timer starts automatically when you close the lid, and you can adjust the settings to make the waffles either more or less crispy.

 Amazon reviewer NBC pointed out a clever way that this waffle maker avoids making a big mess: